OpenSWATH/documentation/docs/binaries.rst

 MOBI-DIK uses a python package ``diapysef`` for data conversion and library generation.
 It requires Python 3 and can be installed through ``pip``.
 For analyzing ion mobility data, a Bruker distributed sdk library is required.
-The sdk library can be obtained throughBruker distributions or through installing `ProteoWizard <http://proteowizard.sourceforge.net/download.html>`_.
+The sdk library can be obtained through Bruker distributions or through installing `ProteoWizard <http://proteowizard.sourceforge.net/download.html>`_.
 The libraries would be ``timsdata.dll`` for Windows and ``libtimsdata.so`` for Linux.
 You can install diapysef through `PyPI